Effective Martingales with Restricted Wagers: Introduction

 \subsection{Restricted wagers and effective prediction}

 A binary sequence that follows a certain pattern can serve as a test for the sophistication of gamblers.
-Only martingales who are sufficiently ``smart'' should be able to recognize the pattern and exploit it.
+Only martingales that are sufficiently ``smart'' should be able to recognize the pattern and exploit it.
 Conversely, a martingale (or a class of martingales) can serve as a test for predictability.
 A predictable sequence is one that can be exploited by that martingale (or class of martingales).
-When we consider the class of all martingales that belong to a certain computation complexity class, unpredictable sequences are effectively random (where the ``effectiveness'' is relative to the complexity class).
+When we consider the class of all recursive martingales, unpredictable sequences are called computably random.

-Following our intuition of randomness, when a martingale (or a countable class of martingales) bets against the bits of a random binary sequence, its accumulated capital should (almost surely) converge to a finite value.
-So, a ``predictable'' sequence should be defined as one on which that martingale (or a martingale in that class) does not converge.
+Following our intuitive notion of randomness, when a martingale (or a countable class of martingales) bets against the bits of a random binary sequence, its accumulated capital should (almost surely) converge to a finite value.
+So, a ``predictable'' sequence should be defined as one on which that martingale (or at least one martingale in that class) does not converge.
 Not converging divides into two cases: going to infinity, and oscillating.
 The former is used as the \emph{success criterion} in the classic definition of ``computable randomness''; we call it $\infty$-\textsc{gains}.
 The latter we call \textsc{oscillation}.
-A third, economically appealing success criterion requires that the martingale specify a certain amount to be consumed at each turn and the accumulated consumption go to infinity.
+A third, economically appealing, success criterion requires that the martingale specify a certain amount to be consumed at each turn and the accumulated consumption go to infinity.
 A martingale together with a consumption function describe a \emph{supermartingale}.
 We call the success of a supermartingale $\infty$-\textsc{consumption}.